chriskrycho/v4.chriskrycho.com/content/reviews/morris-the-atonement.md

 Date: 2014-03-16 19:50
 Tags: book reviews
 Rating: 2/5
-Description: Morris' book could have been a helpful volume; a robust doctrine of the atonement is a wonderful thing.
+Summary: Morris' book could have been a helpful volume; a robust doctrine of the atonement is a wonderful thing.
 I am sad to say that _The Atonement_ simply wasn't very good.

 <i class="editorial">I wrote the following review after reading the book when it
 was assigned for my Christian Theology II class, covering Christology and